Contribute to the development of the Core

 The desktop / common / js / utils.js is therefore always present, and loaded once.
 It allows to :

-Thus, the index.php and the utils.js provide the basic structure and functions of the interface.
+So, the index files.php and utils.js provide the basic structure and functions of the interface.
 Then the content of the called page is loaded from desktop / php / page.php and desktop / js / page.js.
 These content files, purely interface oriented, can access Core functions (/ core / class classes) directly in php, or in js thanks to js classes ( / core / js) through ajax calls (/ core / ajax).

 The internal functions of the Core are thus well separated, for internal operation (Back-end), but are accessible through the interface.
 Likewise, each page has its own php and js code.
 This allows you to better develop and maintain the code, but also to optimize performance by loading only the necessary classes and functions.